Top K frequent elements

 As βTop Kβ frequent elements asked, we should think of heap

-The heap should be such that the highest frequency elements placed first and then the lower frequncey ones.
+The heap should be such that the highest frequency elements placed first and then the lower frequency ones.
 In other words, a max-heap with the comparison basis as frequency of the number in input array

 Assuming there are β\(m\)β unique elements, which is at worst β\(n\)β.